spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 Similarly if we want to pass a deployer property, the format would remain the same except that the property type would `deployer`.
 For example, we need to set the `kubernetes.limits.cpu` for `task-a`:

 ```
-    deployer.my-composed-task.task-a.kubernetes.limits.cpu=1000m
+    deployer.task-a.kubernetes.limits.cpu=1000m
 ```

-Launching a composed task and setting both `app` and `deployer` properties would be done in the following way by using the UI:
+Launching a composed task and setting both `app` and `deployer` properties would be done in the following way by using `Freetext` tab on the UI:

-1. Launch the composed task, as the following image shows, by pressing the Play button next to the composed task definition that needs to be launched:
+1. Launch the composed task, as the following image shows, by pressing the `Launch` selection next to the composed task definition that needs to be launched:
    ![Specify Which Composed Task to Launch](images/SCDF-composed-task-child-property-example-launch.png)
-1. Set the properties as follows in the `Parameters` text box:
+1. Set the properties as follows in the `Properties` text box:
    ![Launch the Composed Task](images/SCDF-composed-task-child-property-launch-props.png)
-1. Now press the **Launch the task** button.
+1. Now press the **LAUNCH TASK** button.

 <!-- NOTE -->